 This type of collision describes the front of two vehicles – traveling in opposite directions – colliding with each other.
 A head-on collision occurs at the combined speeds of both cars.
 If one was traveling 40 miles per hour, therefore, and the other was traveling 50, the speed of the head-on collision would be 90 miles per hour.
 For this reason, these accidents are often catastrophic.

 Many car accidents involve more than two vehicles.
 These are called multi-car or pile-up accidents.
 It can be especially difficult to determine fault in these accidents, as the person who hit you may not be responsible for causing the multi-car accident.
 The person behind him or her may instead be liable for starting the chain-reaction crash.
+These accidents can be particularly dangers if a truck is part of the accident.
+A San Antonio attorney truck accident lawyer can help you navigate this process.

 Merge and lane-change accidents are some of the most common collisions in Texas.
 These accidents are typically the fault of the driver performing the maneuver.
 It is the merging driver’s responsibility to merge safely by using a reasonable speed, using turn signals, yielding to existing traffic and checking to make sure the destination lane is clear.